pmnathan/tfc-runtask-demo-server/README.md

 # TFC OPA RunTask Server

 ## Local Dev Server Setup
-**This code is for POC and in no way should be used for production use cases.**
+**This code is for POC and should not be used for production use cases.**

  Required prerequisites - Python 3, pip & OPA.